Extra structure on the cohomology of configuration spaces of closed orientable surfaces: The cohomology of configuration spaces

 \section{The cohomology of configuration spaces}

 The case of the sphere ($g=0$) is essentially different from the case $g>0$ and our approach is useless since $\spg$ is trivial for $g=0$.
-We refer to \cite{Salvatore04,Schiessl18} for the proof of the following theorem. \begin{thm} The rational homology of $\Uconf{n}(S^2)$ is:
+We refer to \cite{Sevryuk} for the following theorem. \begin{theorem} The rational homology of $\Uconf{n}(S^2)$ is: